Half of Americans are under age 30 and millennials have become the largest share of the U.S. workforce.

 Fact: They’re willing, but participation needs to be a win-win; it must benefit others as well as benefit them personally.

 Millennials volunteer at the highest rate of any generation, and getting them involved is easier than you think.
-A recent survey showed that that 47% of Millennials had volunteered in the past month.
+A recent survey showed that 47% of Millennials had volunteered in the past month.

 “I would volunteer a lot more if it meant I was able to connect with higher up members in the organization.
 Often though, you don’t meet anyone except the volunteer coordinator.” – survey respondent, The Millennial Impact Project.